MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-tomcat-to-tomcat-app-service.md

 * If you opted to use the */home* directory for file storage, consider [replacing it with Azure Storage](/azure/app-service/containers/how-to-serve-content-from-azure-storage).

-* If you have configuration in the */home* directory which contains connection strings, SSL keys, and other secret information, consider using a combination of [Azure Key Vault](/azure/app-service/app-service-key-vault-references) and/or [parameter injection with application settings](/azure/app-service/configure-common#configure-app-settings) where possible.
+* If you have configuration in the */home* directory that contains connection strings, SSL keys, and other secret information, consider using a combination of [Azure Key Vault](/azure/app-service/app-service-key-vault-references) and/or [parameter injection with application settings](/azure/app-service/configure-common#configure-app-settings) where possible.

 * Consider [using Deployment Slots](/azure/app-service/deploy-staging-slots) for reliable deployments with zero downtime.

 * Design and implement a DevOps strategy.
-In order to maintain reliability while increasing your development velocity, consider [automating deployments and testing with Azure Pipelines](/azure/devops/pipelines/ecosystems/java-webapp).
-If using Deployment Slots, you can [automate deployment to a slot](/azure/devops/pipelines/targets/webapp?view=azure-devops&tabs=yaml#deploy-to-a-slot) and the subsequent slot swap.
+To maintain reliability while increasing your development velocity, consider [automating deployments and testing with Azure Pipelines](/azure/devops/pipelines/ecosystems/java-webapp).
+When you use Deployment Slots, you can [automate deployment to a slot](/azure/devops/pipelines/targets/webapp?view=azure-devops&tabs=yaml#deploy-to-a-slot) followed by the slot swap.

 * Design and implement a business continuity and disaster recovery strategy.
 For mission-critical applications, consider a [multi-region deployment architecture](/azure/architecture/reference-architectures/app-service-web-app/multi-region).